cispa/gdpr-consent/README.md

 # How to Install
 1. Clone this repository and install all the dependencies with pip (`pip install -r requirements.txt`)
-2. Started the Frida server on your Android devices
+2. Start the Frida server on your Android devices
-3. Configuring a Proxy server on your Android devices
+3. Start the mitmproxy on your server machine and change the network setting on your Android devices to your Proxy server

 # How to Use

-1. Network Traffic Analysis: .
+## Network Traffic Analysis:

 In the first step of our analysis pipeline, we aim to identify apps that send some data when started.
 To achieve that, we install the app in question and grant all requested permissions listed in the manifest, i.e., both install time and runtime permissions.
 Subsequently, we launch the app and record its network traffic.

-`python network-traffic-analysis.py -s FA6AL0309000 -p 8080 -f apk_file_input.csv -o output/`
+`python network-traffic-analysis.py -s FA6AL0309062 -p 8080 -f apk_file_input.csv -o output/`

 | Parameter  | Description |
 | ------------- | ------------- |